One definition of folk art might be

 accessory line to retailers.
 Collectors revere surviving

 original Golden Age motorcycle jackets that have been so personalized.
-(The
+Authentic owner-customized

 have been in 1953-56, rarer.
 Several elaborate, stunning examples